manuelkeck/Guitar_Chord_Classifier/README.md

 # Guitar Chord Classifier

-This project is still under active development.
+Dec.
+2023: This project is still under active development.

 The main objective of this project is to create an own dataset with images from guitar chords.
 To achieve this, an existing guitar chord detection is integrated.